About

 Validation

-function that accepts validation models and handle
+function that accepts validation models and a handle

 function without any additional type annotations.